blog posts

 • Ensemble Learning Methods

-It is important to know that one of the data classification algorithms is the regression algorithm that examines the relationships between data and their modeling and the purpose of using this algorithm is to predict the value of a continuous variable according to the values of other variables.
-Which has 2 types:
+It is essential to understand that one of the data classification algorithms is the regression algorithm, which examines the relationships between data and its modeling.
+The purpose of using this algorithm is to predict the value of a continuous variable based on the values of other variables.
+Which has two types:

 1. Linear Regression